 5. Hypersensitivity or allergic reaction

 Gel polish has become increasingly popular, but like all cosmetic products, gel polish can cause hypersensitivity reactions and allergies.
 Although gel polish is generally safe, some people may experience skin irritation or allergic reactions to the ingredients in the gel.
 This can cause redness, swelling, itching or even a rash around the nail.
 So use gel products carefully, and avoid skin contact with gel products!
 Uncured gel or gel that has come into contact with the skin can trigger an allergy from just one use.
-Wipe gel products off the skin immediately with a cleanser, and do not harden nails if you have gel products on your skin.
+Wipe gel products off your skin immediately with a cleanser, and do not harden your nails if you have gel products on your skin.
 If you suspect an allergy, it is important to stop using gel polish and consult a dermatologist.
+Applying gel polish can be challenging, but with a little care and the right techniques, most problems can be avoided.
+So remember to prepare your natural nails carefully, apply the gel evenly, avoid skin contact with gel products, and ensure the correct curing time.